 Surveys were done at the start and the end of the programme.
 The researchers interviewed 1,887 subjects on mental health indices .The evaluation at the end found that:

 –the proportion of people with depression who sought care rose from 4.3 per cent to 27.2 per cent;

 –the prevalence of depression fell from 14.6 per cent to 11.3 per cent;

 –the prevalence of suicidal thoughts in the previous 12 months fell from 5.2 per cent to 2.5 per cent; and

 –a range of mental health literacy indicators showed significant improvement.

-VISHRAM has mobilized self-help groups and village leaders for early detection of mental disorders with focus on affordable, home-based care.
+VISHRAM has mobilised self-help groups and village leaders for early detection of mental disorders with a focus on affordable, home-based care.
 More than 1,000 small group meetings were held over the 18 months.
 First aid for mental health was provided to 1,441 individuals with psycho-social distress.
-More than half of these people (793) were referred to counsellors while patients with severe mental illnesses like schizophrenia were referred to the local medical hospitals.
+More than half of these people (793) were referred to counsellors, while patients with severe mental illnesses like schizophrenia were referred to the local medical hospitals.

 Today, Patel says, the challenges are figuring out how to scale up the program, and how to make sure that a larger-scale program will produce adequately trained counselors.
+Scaling up has challenges and one of them is to retain the efficiency factor that a smaller and more closely monitored programme has.
 “We’re no longer asking can we use community workers, we’re asking how do we deploy them,” says Patel.